Pablo-Gonzalez-Calderon/showybox-package/showy.typ

       stroke: showy-stroke(frame)
     )[
       /*
-       * Title of the showybox.
-We'll check if it is
+       * Title of the showybox
-       * empty.
-If so, skip its drawing and only put
-       * the body
        */
       #if title != "" {
-        adjust-boxed-title(
+        boxedwrap(
           block(..showy-title(frame, title-style))[
             #align(
               title-style.at("align", default: left),